 Couchbase is committed to providing a safe and healthy working environment for all its employees.
-Couchbase offers a broad range of benefits to its employees and supports global wellness initiatives.
+We offer a broad range of benefits to its employees and supports global wellness initiatives.
 To keep employees apprised of their benefits, Couchbase provides employees access to information regarding employee policies, as well as Human Resources specialists who are available to address employee concerns and issues.

 Couchbase operates a number of internal policies and processes to ensure that it is conducting business in an ethical and transparent manner.
 At least annually, Couchbase’s internal compliance team reports to the Board of Directors and/or an applicable committee of the Board of Directors on various compliance policies and processes, including:

 - Code of Business Conduct and Ethics.
 All Couchbase officers, directors, employees and contractors/consultants are required to comply with Couchbase’s code of conduct, which requires compliance with applicable laws, including those prohibiting forced labour, slavery, human trafficking and other human rights violations.